RowlandOti/DeepLearning-Nanodegree-Foundations-Projects/README.md

 # DeepLearning-Nanodegree-Foundations-Projects
-A conglomerate of all my Nanodegree projects
+A conglomerate of all my Deep Learning Nanodegree Foundation projects